lma000/lma000/README.md

 My research focuses on mathematical analyses of neural activity using two primary approaches;

 - neural circuits: using ODEs/dynamical systems to model and simulate cortical neural circuits and investigating the mechanisms underlying spiking patterns, typically by connecting LIF neurons into a network and quantifying population spike behavior
-- spike train metrics: deriving distance metrics between representations of spike trains to compare different spike patterns, in particular by embedding spike trains as random walks in $\mathbb{H}^2$ and analyzing endpoints
+- spike train metrics: deriving mathematically rigorous distance metrics between representations of spike trains to compare different spike patterns, in particular by embedding spike trains as random walks in $\mathbb{H}^2$ and analyzing endpoints

 ### Publications